plmcdowe/Cisco-and-EEM/README.md

 # Embedded Event Manager \(EEM\)

-I hope that this repository saves you lot's of time.
+I hope that this repository saves you lots of time.
 Because, I found EEM documentation to be a special kind of awful.
 Hand's down, the best resource is piecing things together from Cisco Community Forum posts.
 I will provide links at the end to the resources that were most beneficial to me on this journey.